Grad-U-Ace/hackjakarta-backend/README.md

 ## Tech Stack
 - **Django:** We chose Django for its rapid development capabilities, scalability for high loads, and extensive community resources.
 It provides a powerful foundation for efficient development and maintenance.
 - **Cloud Run:** For deployment, we chose Cloud Run because of its automatic scaling, serverless architecture, cost-effectiveness, quick containerized app deployment, and seamless GCP integration.
 It offers a flexible, efficient hosting solution that grows with our needs.
+- **OpenAI:** For our current use case, we are utilizing OpenAI's API to process our chats as a proof of concept.
+For future developments, we are aiming to develop our own Machine Learning Models.

 ## Demo
 Watch our [Demo Video](https://) to see the chatbot in action.